Nathanduggan/myhabitatjourney/README.md

 Scrolling down the page the user will see an image of me holding a Habitat jumper.
 Just below this, users will see my blog, where I detail exactly what I am doing, what my trip is all about, when it takes place, and how much I will need to raise in order to go.
 Further down the page users will see text that will briefly inform them about the charity Habitat for Humanity.
 If the user clicks on the read more button they will be brought to the ‘About HFH’ page where they can learn more about the charity.
-Next, users will be able to sign up for a newsletter on my fundraising journey and trip by entering their name and Email address and what ever questions they may have.
+Next, users will be able to sign up for a newsletter on my fundraising journey and trip by entering their name and Email address and whatever questions they may have.
 Lastly is the footer, which will allow the users to navigate to multiple pages.

 #### The About HFH Page: